deepaksood619/deepaksood619.github.io/docs/computer-science/system-design/microservice-architecture/intro.md

 ## Why microservices

-- Tackles Complexity
+### Tackles Complexity

 It tackles the problem of complexity.
 It decomposes what would otherwise be a monstrous monolithic application into a set of services.
 While the total amount of functionality is unchanged, the application has been broken up into manageable chunks or services.
 Each service has a well‑defined boundary in the form of an RPC or message‑driven API.
 The Microservices Architecture pattern enforces a level of modularity that in practice is extremely difficult to achieve with a monolithic code base.
 Consequently, individual services are much faster to develop, and much easier to understand and maintain.

-- Develop and release independently
+### Develop and release independently

 - This architecture enables each service to be developed independently by a team that is focused on that service.
 The developers are free to choose whatever technologies make sense, provided that the service honors the API contract.
 - The Microservices Architecture pattern enables each microservice to be deployed independently.
 Developers never need to coordinate the deployment of changes that are local to their service.
 These kinds of changes can be deployed as soon as they have been tested.
 The UI team can, for example, perform A/B testing and rapidly iterate on UI changes.
 The Microservices Architecture pattern makes continuous deployment possible.

+### Scale independently

-- Enables scaling of a specific component of an application rather than scaling the entire application when there is a demand for just a specific service.
+Enables scaling of a specific component of an application rather than scaling the entire application when there is a demand for just a specific service.

 ## Characteristics of Microservices